 Alfred State culinary arts graduates may enter directly into the technology management BBA degree program.
 Graduates who have credit for freshman composition, statistics, literature, history, and speech may complete the BBA program in two additional years; others may complete the BBA program in two-and-one-half years.

 In addition to regular college expenses, the student must purchase a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State Campus Store.
-Uniforms may cost approximately $360-460.
+Uniforms may cost approximately $360 to 460.
 The uniform laundry service is approximately $80 per semester.
-All culinary arts students must pay for one meal each day they are in lab; using a meal swipe or paying with cash.
+All culinary arts students must pay for one meal each day they are in lab, using a meal swipe or paying with cash.
 If not, they will not be allowed in lab and will receive a zero for that session.
 It is recommended commuter students purchase a meal plan; however, they may pay in cash for one meal each day, if they prefer.
-First semester textbooks cost approximately $500 and approximately $100 each succeeding semester.
+First-semester textbooks cost approximately $500, and approximately $100 each succeeding semester.

 Applicants in the culinary arts program must meet the following physical requirements: